 A 30-day trial might sound like plenty of time, but it’s often just the starting point for getting truly comfortable.
 Think of it like breaking in a new pair of shoes.
 A new mattress has a break-in period, too.
 The materials need time to soften and conform to your body, and this process can take a few weeks.
 More importantly, your body needs time to adapt to a new sleeping surface.
 If you’ve been sleeping on an old, unsupportive mattress for years, your body might need at least 30 days just to get used to proper alignment.
 A shorter trial might not give you a true picture of how you’ll feel long-term.

-Finding the Sweet Spot for Trial Length
+Finding the Ideal Trial Length

 So, what’s the ideal length?
 Most sleep experts and reputable brands agree that a trial period of 90 to 120 nights is the sweet spot.
 This gives you three to four months to really put the mattress to the test.
 You can see how it feels on stressful work nights, lazy weekends, and everything in between.
 A longer trial allows you to move past the initial adjustment phase and settle into a normal sleep routine.
 This extended period ensures you can make a fully informed decision about your new mattresses without feeling rushed.
 It’s about finding a long-term partner for great sleep, not just a temporary fix.

-Understanding the Adjustment Period
+What to Expect During the Adjustment Period

 It’s completely normal if you don’t love your new mattress from the very first night.
 Your body can take anywhere from two weeks to a month to fully acclimate to a different level of support and comfort.
 During this time, your muscles and spine are readjusting, which can sometimes cause temporary stiffness or discomfort.
 This is why patience is so important.
 Giving up after just one week could mean missing out on the perfect mattress for you.
 A quality Helix Mattress, for example, is designed for specific sleep styles, and allowing for that adjustment period is crucial to experiencing its full benefits.